tribusonz/gluemath/q_and_a.md

 Q:
 In some functions 0.49999999999... error occurs.
 A:
 Error bound.
-Some functions are model-dependent because of the suppression of architecture.
+Some functions are machine-dependent because of the suppression of architecture.